 - Complete Blood Count – Hemoglobin level is increased with chronic cyanosis.
 White cell count is increased in pneumonia and pulmonary embolism.

-- ECG to rule out cardiac abnormalitie
+- ECG to rule out cardiac abnormalities

-- Chest xray to rule out pneumonia, pulmonary infarction, cardiac failure.
+- Chest X-ray to rule out pneumonia, pulmonary infarction, cardiac failure.

-- Echocardiography to look for cardiac defects.
+- Look for cardiac defects.